coadkins/ublue-ds/README.md

 It is also possible to install this image using [ignition](https://docs.fedoraproject.org/en-US/fedora-coreos/producing-ign/) during the initial boot of a Fedora Atomic system, although this process is more involved.

 # Homebrew
-Wherever possible, this desktop uses homebrew to manage packages and cli tools.
-You can install common data science cli tools using:
+Wherever possible, this desktop uses [homebrew](https://brew.sh/) to manage packages and cli tools.
+You can install common data science tools using the custom just commands:

 ```console
 ujust ds-install-brews
 ```
-Currently, this installs Texlive, Typst and UV.
+Currently, this installs TeX Live, Typst and uv.

+# Usage

+Although, Fedora recommends the use of toolbx for development on atomic distributions, you can develop smaller projects using the system-wide installations of R and Python with renv and venv, respectively.

+For larger projects, I use a distrobox image with rig and uv pre-installed.

+# Acknowledgements

+This image was built on the [Universal Blue Image Template](https://github.com/ublue-os/image-template).
+Some of the installation scripts are modified versions of the scripts developed for the [Rocker project](https://github.com/rocker-org/rocker-versioned2), [rig](https://github.com/r-lib/rig/tree/main) and [AmyOS](https://github.com/astrovm/amyos).